-Alex has served on the Editorial Boards of Journal of Applied Psychology (contributing editor), Academy of Management Journal, OBHDP, South African Journal of Human Resource Management, Organizational Dynamics, and is also a member of the Advisory Council of Harvard Business Review.
+Alex has served on the Editorial Boards of Journal of Applied Psychology, Academy of Management Journal, OBHDP, South African Journal of Human Resource Management, Organizational Dynamics, and the Advisory Council of Harvard Business Review.

 Alex received a Gaumnitz Distinguished Research Award in 2007 (UW-Madison), Mabel Chipman Excellence in Teaching in 2005 (UW-Madison) and Excellence in Teaching Award in 1998 (UC-Irvine).

 Early Work: Reinforcement Theory

 Having had an academic advisor with strong scholarly ties to B. F. Skinner and operant conditioning theory, my initial research focused on examining the differential effects of three reinforcers frequently used at work (money, feedback, and social recognition) on performance.
 In addition, having been an economics major in college, studying the effects of reinforcers seemed believable enough.
 My early research also pioneered the use of the Hedges and Olkin meta-analytic method in OB research.

 The one-sided determinism of reinforcement theory left me wondering about the role of cognition in self-regulation of organizational behavior.
 For example, though reinforcers have significant effects on work performance, having self-doubt about one’s capacities to execute the performance is likely to hinder an employee behavior even toward the most cherished outcomes.
 Questions regarding the role of cognition in human behavior have been eloquently addressed by social cognitive theory, which has been the conceptual foundation for much of my subsequent research on self-efficacy.